-The institution should prepare and submit its response within 30 days of the date of this letter, or no later than August 6, 2021.
-The response should be no more than 15 pages of narrative and contain appropriate supporting evidence.
-The response, including any supporting evidence, should be submitted electronically as a single PDF file that does not contain links to external websites or documents to https://spaces.hightail.com/uplink/HLC-LRA.
+The IAC will review the recommendation at its next regularly scheduled meeting, which will occur on October 4-5, 2021.
+The institution has the option of filing a response to this recommendation for a Focused Visit, which would be provided to the IAC.
+The institution should prepare and submit any such response to HLC no later than two weeks from the date of this letter, or no later than September 16, 2021.
+The response, if any, should be submitted as a single .pdf file that does not contain links to external websites or documents to: https://spaces.hightail.com/uplink/HLC-LRA.